 In case something unexpected happens and you feel you can no longer complete the trek they’ll figure out the safest and quickest way off the trail and to a clinic.
 You’ll never be left alone, you’ll have a member of the team escort you every step of the way until you are safe with a doctor.
 When you’re feeling up to it, we’ll make sure that you still have the chance to visit Machu Picchu and reconnect with your group.
 This way you can finish your trip traveling by train comfortably.

 To protect your travel investment, we highly recommend the purchase of travel insurance.
 Getting travel insurance before you leave home is strongly encouraged and very easy.
 We work with a great agency in the United States that has helped to make it easy and affordable.
 It’s an excellent way to protect yourself while you are visiting Peru.

 APPLE TRAVEL PERU uses biodegradable soap and transports all our garbage back to Cusco.
 Our porters are trained to look after the trail and pick up any waste from other groups, as well.
 We also use environmentally-friendly chemical portable toilets that allow us to pack waste out.
 We strongly believe in leaving no footprint behind.

 APPLE TRAVEL PERU is proud of the work we do for our community as this is the main focus of our company.
 We’ve worked with villages directly to help supply them with the needs their families were missing.
 We’ve supported local schools by giving them computers and books.
-Alpaca Expeditions also sponsors a teacher at the village.
+Apple Travel Peru also sponsors a teacher in the village.
 This is where most of our porters come from and ensures their children have the best opportunity for education.